photography by nicolee tsin

 Materiality of Networks: exploring the past, present and future of King’s Cross

-Our world is connected more than ever before, but what powers these ephemeral networks?
-Is the information age cleaner than the coal powered industrial age?
-And what will our future networks be made of?
+Our world is connected by ephemeral networks more than ever before, but what powers do these networks hold?
+Is the information age greener than the coal-powered industrial age?
+And what will our future networks look like and be made of?

 Exploring the materiality of networks, we used the Lethaby Gallery as a site for live research, discussion and reimagining.